Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-The simple geodesics $s_{j}$ of $R_{i}$ with $L_{j}=0$ shrink exactly to nodal singularities of the corresponding limit in Deligne-Mumford compactification $\bar{M_{g}}^{DM}$.
-Note that if there is such $j$ (i.e., with $L_{j}=0$), it means the diameter of \textit{non-rescaled} hyperbolic metrics (i.e., with constant curvature $-1$) tends to infinity due to the collar theorem \cite{Ke}.
-From now on, we assume these equivalent conditions are satisfied.
-Otherwise, the subsequence converges to a compact Riemann surface (i.e., ``does not degenerate''), which corresponds to the case $(ii)$.
+From now on, we assume these equivalent conditions are satisfied i.e., $[R_{\infty}]\notin M_{g}$.
+Otherwise, the subsequence converges to a compact Riemann surface (i.e., ``does not degenerate''), which corresponds to the case $(ii)$ of Theorem \ref{GH.curves}.
+This is again because of the continuity of the surfaces with the rescaled Poincar\'e metrics parametrized by $M_{g}$ with respect to the Gromov-Hausdorff topology.